 CAPIC Doctoral Internship Program members are recognized by the California Board of Psychology (BoP) for the accrual of Supervised Professional Experience (SPE) hours towards licensure as a psychologist, alongside APA-accredited and APPIC-member programs.
 See Section 1387(a)(2)(A) of the California Code of Regulations, as described in the Laws and Regulations Relating to the Practice of Psychology (2016 edition), which is posted on the CA BoP website.

-Currently, CAPIC has nearly a hundred Active Internship Programs offering Full-Time, Half-Time-1Year, and/or Half-Time-2Year internships for doctoral-level psychology students.
+Currently, CAPIC has over sixty Active Internship Programs offering Full-Time, Half-Time-1Year, and/or Half-Time-2Year internships for doctoral-level psychology students.
 For the publicly accessible online profile directory of CAPIC Internship Programs, click here.
-Do not use the old “login” at the top of the page, which is being phased out.

 - See a fuller explanation on CAPIC’s unique place on our website.